UARK-AICV/CTScanGaze/README.md

 ## ⚠️ TODO

 The current code base is working as long as the path and extracted features are prepared.
 But a lot of refactoring work is needed.

-- [ ] Extracted feature of CTs
+- [x] Extracted feature of CTs (see [Feature Extraction](#-feature-extraction))
 - [ ] Clean and refactor codebase
 - [ ] Synthetic dataset
 - [ ] Improve code comments and structure